 An abstract example of the syntax for a Telnet command request is as follows:

-The result of this request would be an invitation to log on with a userid and a prompt for a password.
-If accepted, you would be logged on like any user who used this computer every day.
+The result of this request would be an invitation to log on with a user ID, and then the program would prompt the user for a password.
+If accepted, the user is granted access to the remote host.

-Telnet is most likely to be used by program developers and anyone who has a need to use specific applications or data located at a particular host computer.
+Telnet is most likely to be used by program developers and anyone who has a need to use specific applications or data located at a remote machine.

 How Telnet works

 Telnet is a type of client-server protocol that can be used to open a command line on a remote computer, typically a server.
 Users can utilize this tool to ping a port and find out whether it is open.
 Telnet works with what is called a virtual terminal connection emulator, or an abstract instance of a connection to a computer, using standard protocols to act like a physical terminal connected to a machine.
 FTP may also be used along with Telnet for users working to send data files.

 Users connect remotely to a machine using Telnet, sometimes referred to as Telnetting into the system.
 They are prompted to enter their username and password combination to access the remote computer, which enables the running of command lines as if logged in to the computer in person.
 Despite the physical location of users, their IP address will match the computer logged in to rather than the one physically used to connect.

 Telnet can be used for a variety of activities on a server, including editing files, running various programs and checking email.